Configuration¶

 str

-.
-That way, code that is generated bydjango-unasyncify
+django-unasyncify.
+That way, code that is generated bydjango-unasyncifydoesn’t actually need to havedjango-unasyncify(or its requirements).

 - unasync_helpers_import_path¶